jhu99/scbean/README.md

 ### Usage of scbean

-For a quick start, please first download our test [data](http://141.211.10.196/result/test/papers/vipcca/data.tar.gz), then follow our guide about the usage of scbean in the tutorial and documentation pages [here](https://scbean.readthedocs.io/en/latest/).
+For a quick start, please follow our guide about the usage of scbean in the [Tutorial and Documentation](https://scbean.readthedocs.io/en/latest/) pages.